National Service Act 1948: Background

 In 1948, the UK Government realised the need for an armed forces larger than that which voluntary recruitment could provide.
 Discussions were soon started in parliament on a new National Service Act with a first such act being approved in July 1947.
 This first version was to come into force on 1 January 1949 and established the period of National Service to 12 months.
 However, financial crises, the advent of the Cold War and the Malayan Emergency caused the act to be amended before coming into force.
 The amendment was approved in December 1948, with the date in which it would come into force still being 1 January 1949.

+Provisions

+Repealed enactments

+Section 60(1) of the act repealed 6 enactments, listed in the sixth schedule to the act.